-- Grants are awarded to students who demonstrate the most financial need and satisfy all general requirements for federal financial aid (most grant programs are available to both full time and part time students) - > There are two general types of grants: federal and state - Grants do not need to be paid back - Loans must be repaid after you leave school or drop below 6 credits.
-There are several types of loans for which you may qualify: - Federal student loans require students to be enrolled in at least six credits in an eligible program of study (degree or certificate) - PLUS loans for parents are available for parents of dependent undergraduate students enrolled in at least six credits - Private loans may be an option for students enrolled in non-credit courses, continuing education or who are taking less than 6 credit - Scholarships are awarded through corporations, foundations and other organizations to students based on grades, community involvement, extracurricular activities, athletics, arts or other distinctions - Please click Scholarship Programs and Searches link for more information on scholarships at NSCC - The Federal Work-Study program offers jobs for students with financial need, allowing them to earn money to help pay their educational expenses - Encourages community service work and work related to your field of study - Jobs are offered both on campus and off
+- Grants are awarded to students who demonstrate the most financial need and satisfy all general requirements for federal financial aid (most grant programs are available to both full time and part time students) - o There are two general types of grants: federal and state - o Grants do not need to be paid back - Loans must be repaid after you leave school or drop below 6 credits.
+There are several types of loans for which you may qualify: - Federal student loans require students to be enrolled in at least six credits in an eligible program of study (degree or certificate) - PLUS loans for parents are available for parents of dependent undergraduate students enrolled in at least six credits - Private loans may be an option for students enrolled in non-credit courses, continuing education or who are taking less than 6 credit - Scholarships are awarded through corporations, foundations and other organizations to students based on grades, community involvement, extracurricular activities, athletics, arts or other distinctions - Please click this link for more information on scholarships at NSCC - Scholarship Programs and Searches - The Federal Work-Study program offers jobs for students with financial need, allowing them to earn money to help pay their educational expenses - o Encourages community service work and work related to your field of study - Jobs are offered both on campus and off

 You will also need to complete a Free Application for Federal Student Aid (FAFSA).
-This can be done online at: FAFSA
+This can be done online at: FAFSA (please allow a minute to connect to the site)

-Once you have completed the application for financial aid, you will need to take the Computerized Placement Test(s) of CPT's.
+Once you have completed the application for financial aid, you may need to take the Computerized Placement Test(s) of CPT's.